-Simin Behbahani (Khalili) was born in 1927 in Tehran, Iran, of literary parents.
+Simin Behbahani (Khalili) was born on 20 June 1927 in Tehran, Iran, of literary parents.
 Her father, Abbas Khalili, writer and newspaper editor, had tens of publications to his credit.
 Her mother, Fakhr Ozma Arghoon (Fakhr Adel Khalatbari), was a noted feminist, teacher, writer, newspaper editor, and a poet.

 The Ghazals of Simin Behbahani are a unique style, which defines her as a one and only, and well distinguished in her style of poetry.
 Simin Behbahani has expanded the range of traditional Persian verse forms and produced some of the most significant works of Persian literature in the twentieth century.

 She was nominated for the Nobel Prize in Literature in 1997, She was also awarded a Human Rights Watch-Hellman/Hammet grant in 1998, and similarly, in 1999, the Carl von Ossietzky Medal, for her struggle for freedom of expression in Iran.

 On August 6th, 2014 Simin Behbahani was hospitalized in Tehran's Pars Hospital.
 She was in coma from 6th August until her death on August 19th, 2014.
 Her funeral took place on August 22 and she was buried at Behest Zahra cemetery in Tehran.

 The Broken Lute [Seh-tar-e Shekasteh, 1951]